-The proposed budget for FY 2024 for all operating and capital funds totals \$1.614 billion or \$144.9 million (9.9%) more than the FY 2023 Approved Budget.
-The proposed operating budget of \$931.2 million represents an increase of \$66.6 million (7.7%) over the FY 2023 Approved Operating Budget of \$864.6 million.
-The proposed capital budget of \$683.1 million represents an increase of \$78.3 million (12.9%) from the FY 2023 Approved Capital Budget of \$604.8 million.
+The FY 2024 Approved Budget totals \$144.9 million (9.9%) more than the FY 2023 Approved Budget.
+The approved operating budget of \$931.2 million represents an increase of \$66.6 million (7.7%) over the FY 2023 Approved Operating Budget of \$864.6 million.
+The approved capital budget of \$683.1 million represents an increase of \$78.3 million (12.9%) from the FY 2023 Approved Capital Budget of \$604.8 million.
 This increase is primarily due to recent inflationary trends and the restoration of reductions totaling \$110.5 million that were made to the FY 2023 Approved Capital Budget.

-The proposed budget funds several essential priorities for compliance and infrastructure improvements including:
+The budget funds several essential priorities for compliance and infrastructure improvements including:

-- Compliance with the revised Lead & Copper Rule - · Water tank painting to prevent metal corrosion - Maintaining Information Technology (IT) investments in cybersecurity and new and upgraded IT applications - Inspecting large diameter pipes and valve exercising - Acoustic fiber optic monitoring of pre-stressed concrete cylinder pipes (PCCP) - · Maintenance and repairs at facilities - Removal of sediment at the Little Seneca Forebays
+- Compliance with the revised Lead & Copper Rule - Water tank painting to prevent metal corrosion - Maintaining Information Technology (IT) investments in cybersecurity and new and upgraded IT applications - Inspecting large diameter pipes and valve exercising - Acoustic fiber optic monitoring of pre-stressed concrete cylinder pipes (PCCP) - Maintenance and repairs at facilities - Removal of sediment at the Little Seneca Forebays